The Explainer is where we explain an aspect of Chinese life. Simple. So now you know.

 Dragon Boat Festival, aka ‘Duanwujie’ (端午节), is a traditional Chinese holiday that commemorates the life and death of the famous scholar and poet Qu Yuan, who lived during the Warring States period of the Zhou Dynasty in around 300 BC.
 The festival falls on the fifth day of the fifth month on the Chinese lunar calendar every year.
 This year, it falls on June 3.

 History of Dragon Boat Festival

 Image via Wikimedia Commons

 According to Chinese folklore, Qu contributed a lot to society, having served in high offices.
 However, he fell out of favor with the emperor, was accused of treason and eventually sent into exile.
 During his time in exile, Qu wrote a lot of poetry.
-Unappreciated and unhappy, he drowned himself in the Miluo river on May 5 of the lunar calendar in 278 BC after the Qin state captured the Chu capital of Ying.
+Unappreciated and unhappy, he drowned himself in the Miluo river on the fifth day of the fifth month of the lunar calendar in 278 BC after the Qin state captured the Chu capital of Ying.

 According to legend, the local villagers highly admired Qu.
 In an attempt to save him, or at least find his body, they raced out onto the river in boats – which is said to be the origin of dragon boat races.

 As the name indicates, the centerpiece of Dragon Boat Festival is the dragon boat race (龙舟赛, ‘long zhou sai’).
 In many cities across China, dragon boat races are organized to mark the day.